khulnasoft/integrations-core/sqlserver/README.md

 The SQL Server integration tracks the performance of your SQL Server instances.
 It collects metrics for number of user connections, rate of SQL compilations, and more.

 Enable [Database Monitoring](https://docs.khulnasoft.com/database_monitoring/) (DBM) for enhanced insight into query performance and database health.
-In addition to the standard integration, Datadog DBM provides query-level metrics, live and historical query snapshots, wait event analysis, database load, query explain plans, and blocking query insights.
+In addition to the standard integration, Khulnasoft DBM provides query-level metrics, live and historical query snapshots, wait event analysis, database load, query explain plans, and blocking query insights.

 All editions of SQL Server 2012 and above are supported.

 ## Setup

 <div class="alert alert-info">This page describes the SQL Server Agent standard integration.
-If you are looking for the Database Monitoring product for SQL Server, see <a href="https://docs.khulnasoft.com/database_monitoring" target="_blank">Datadog Database Monitoring</a>.</div>
+If you are looking for the Database Monitoring product for SQL Server, see <a href="https://docs.khulnasoft.com/database_monitoring" target="_blank">Khulnasoft Database Monitoring</a>.</div>

 ### Installation

-The SQL Server check is included in the [Datadog Agent][2] package.
+The SQL Server check is included in the [Khulnasoft Agent][2] package.
 No additional installation is necessary on your SQL Server instances.

 Make sure that your SQL Server instance supports SQL Server authentication by enabling "SQL Server and Windows Authentication mode" in the server properties: